-- into manufactured products such as frozen or canned food products.
-Similarly, an enterprise may have its own plantations on which it grows tea it then processes and blends into packages of tea for sale to final consumers.
-A manufacturer of bricks may process clay mined from its own quarries.
-A striking feature of the examples just given is that the vertical integration extends beyond different stages of manufacturing by integrating fishing, agriculture, or mining with manufacturing.
-However, vertical integration is also very common within manufacturing, while some types of vertical integration do not involve manufacturing. - 5.23 From an accounting point of view it can be difficult to partition a vertically integrated enterprise into establishments because values have to be imputed for the outputs from the earlier stages of production which are not actually sold on the market and which become intermediate inputs into later stages.
-Some of these enterprises may record the intra-enterprise deliveries at prices that reflect market values, but others may not.
+- 5.25 From an accounting point of view it can be difficult to partition a vertically integrated enterprise into establishments because values have to be imputed for the outputs from the earlier stages of production which are not actually sold on the market and which become intermediate inputs into later stages.
+Some of these enterprises may record the intraenterprise deliveries at prices that reflect market values, but others may not.
 Even if adequate data are available on the costs incurred at each stage of production, it may be difficult to decide what is the appropriate way in which to allocate the operating surplus of the enterprise among the various stages.
-One possibility is that a uniform rate of operating surplus could be applied to the costs incurred at each stage. - 5.24 Despite the practical difficulties involved in partitioning vertically integrated enterprises into establishments, it is recommended that when a vertically integrated enterprise spans two or more sections of the ISIC, at least one establishment must be distinguished within each section.
+One possibility is that a uniform rate of operating surplus be applied to the costs incurred at each stage. - 5.26 Despite the practical difficulties involved in partitioning vertically integrated enterprises into establishments, it is recommended in the System, as noted in the section of ISIC quoted above, that when a vertically integrated enterprise spans two or more sections of the ISIC, at least one establishment must be distinguished within each section.
 ISIC sections correspond to broad industry groups such as agriculture, fishing, mining and quarrying, manufacturing, etc.